-R&D status: application to be submitted in 1H FY12/16
+R&D status: application in Q1 FY12/16, approval expected in FY12/16 or FY12/17

 The use of Treakisym to treat CLL has already been approved in the US and Europe.
 In May 2013, SymBio initiated a pivotal phase II trial for Treakisym in CLL as a joint project with Eisai.
-With patient enrollment completed in November 2014, the company plans to submit an application to market the drug in 1H FY12/16.
+With patient enrollment completed in November 2014, the company plans to submit an application to market the drug in Q1 FY12/16, expecting to receive approval in FY12/16 or FY12/17.